Are there legal requirements to hiring an employee? (Employee Series)

 Age Requirements (Child Labor)

-If you’re thinking of hiring youth, it’s important to look up what the age requirements are for where they’ll be working.
 There are certain requirements for teenagers, which are different for younger pre-teens.
-There are different rules during the summer months when there is no school, and for weekends vs weekdays, on how late they can be at work and how many hours per day they can work.
+Different rules also apply during the summer months when there is no school, for weekends vs weekdays, and affect how late they can be at work and how many hours per day they can work.
 There are also regulations on the type of work that can be performed by individuals under 18 years old.

-Another thing to think about is hiring your children to perform work.
 There may be different rules in each state, but in Minnesota, for example, a child of any age can work for a parent if one or both of the parents are the only owners of the business.
-If you are the sole owner of your business and you want to hire your 10 year old to help with an age-appropriate task, you can pay them on payroll!
-(There are also some payroll tax exemptions you can claim!)
+If you are the sole owner of your business and you want to hire your 10-year-old to help with an age-appropriate task, you can pay them on your payroll (and there are some payroll tax exemptions you can claim when you hire your child)!
 But if you’re in a business with a non-parent, the child must be at least 12 years old to begin working in Minnesota.

 Overtime Laws

-Most people think of overtime as over 40 hours per week.
-That is correctly the federal overtime law, but of course there are states that like to change things up.
-For example, in California, overtime is based on hours “per day.”
+For example, in California, overtime is based on “hours per day.”
 That means if you work 9 hours one day but 7 hours the next, you’ll receive 1 hour of overtime in California.
 Employees will receive time and a half (x 1.5) for all hours in excess of 8 in one day, and they are eligible to receive double pay (x 2) for all hours in excess of 12 in one day.

-In Minnesota, there is a slight difference for small employers where employees are eligible for overtime over 48 hours instead of 40.
+In Minnesota, there is a slight difference for small employers, where employees are eligible for overtime over 48 hours instead of 40.

 Exemption Status

-Exempt employees are “exempt” from the Fair Labor Standards Act's (FLSA) overtime laws, minimum wage requirements, and/or child labor laws.
+• Exempt employees are “exempt” from the Fair Labor Standards Act's (FLSA) overtime laws, minimum wage requirements, and/or child labor laws.

-Non-exempt employees are, you guessed it, not exempt from FLSA.
+• Non-exempt employees are, you guessed it, not exempt from FLSA.

 The roles are generally defined for exempt employees in executive, administrative, or professional positions who are paid a salary.